grzegorz-karas/fx_heading/README.md

 * GBPPLN
 * EURUSD

-Reason: PL and US have higher interest rates than other countries.
+Reason of selecting the pairs: PL and US have higher interest rates than other countries.